saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v3_6.md

 Healthcare faces regulations where inability to prove proper authorization results in penalties—HIPAA audits require demonstrating that every data access was authorized, attributable to a specific human, and auditable with complete justification [2].

-Traditional role-based access control (RBAC) operates at table level: grant all patient records or none.
-Modern agents require attribute-based access control (ABAC): Patient 10243's appointment can be viewed by Patient 10243 themselves, physicians assigned to their case, schedulers in their region, and administrators with auditable justification [3].
+Role-based access control (RBAC) operates at table level: grant all patient records or none.
+Modern agents require contextual ABAC layered on this RBAC foundation: Patient 10243's appointment can be viewed by Patient 10243 themselves, physicians assigned to their case, schedulers in their region, and administrators with auditable justification [3].

 **The Infrastructure Gap**